-I was a tall, skinny and a curious 12-year-old and sort of a nerd.
+I was a tall skinny curious 12-year-old and sort of a nerd.
 I lived in this old house with my family, and I was friends with the next door neighbor’s son, Don, who was about the same age.

-When you walk through the front door of the house pass the foyer area, there was the living room to the right with the fake brick fireplace, a parlor, a dining room, and then the kitchen.
+When I walked through the front door of the house pass the foyer area, there was the living room to the right with the fake brick fireplace, a parlor, a dining room, and the kitchen.

 One of the most unique features about the kitchen was the mural on the wall.
 It was a huge painting of bright green weeping willow trees.
-The mural didn’t really depict a happy feeling but one of being lost in the woods scarcely seen because of the weeping willows.
+The mural didn’t really depict a happy feeling but one of being lost in the woods.

 The basement had four large rooms, which included the room reserved for my Dad’s pool table.
 Don’t touch my pool table, I heard my Dad say more than once, afraid we’d play with his pool balls and loose them.

 The upstairs had four large bedrooms.
-I had a bedroom all to myself because I was the eldest and had some privileges that made my younger sisters jealous.
-It had a walk-in closet where I used to hide to get some peace from the three of them.
+I had a bedroom to myself because I was the oldest of five children.
+It had a walk-in closet where I used to hide from my sisters and brother.

 The Secret Passageway